jasmin-lang/jasmin/compiler/pipeline-examples/README.md

-- For the cost analysis to be done, you must provide the processor architecture (with the latencies) in a file names `instruction.cfg` located alongside the `jasmin` compilter.
+- For the cost analysis to be done, you must provide the processor architecture (with the latencies) in a file names `instruction.cfg` located alongside the `jasmin` compiler.
 We provide an example of such a file here.

 - There are additional information on how to use and interpret the